Racism in Quebec: 1982–1984: Discrimination in the Montreal Taxi industry

-Two waves of Haitian immigration marked the history of Québec.
+Two waves of Haitian immigration marked the history of Quebec.
 The first, between 1968 and 1972, mainly brought professionals and academics fleeing the Duvalier dictatorship.
 Their training and skills matched Québec's needs in areas like education and health.
 The second wave, from 1973 to 1980, was different.
 It brought workers and laborers, more rural and less educated.
 Many of them found employment in factories or the taxi industry, facing challenging working conditions and low wages.
 This situation made them more susceptible to discrimination and racism, and the 80s economic crisis only exacerbated their problems.

 Starting in 1974, Haitian drivers began working in Montreal's taxi industry.
 Despite the long hours and minimum wage, their number grew from 300 to 800 between 1978 and 1982.
 The 80s recession decreased the value of taxi licenses and owners' income, increasing racial tensions in the industry.
 In 1982, La Presse highlighted how the economic crisis was intensifying racial tensions in the taxi sector.

 Protests and solidarity

 On 16 July 1982, the Commission on Human Rights (CDPQ, in French) independently decided to conduct a public and general investigation into the taxi industry in Montreal due to numerous accusations of racial discrimination involving various sector players.
 This decision was influenced, among other factors, by profound repercussions in the English-speaking Caribbean and the expulsion of some students from Canada.

 In June and July 1983, Montreal streets were filled with protestors, most of them taxi drivers of Haitian origin, expressing their discontent.
 They held banners in front of the courthouse with messages addressing governments and the community, such as "Hello!
 Ottawa Québec Montreal.
-Assume your responsibilities" and "Want to be strong and free in Québec".
+Assume your responsibilities" and "Want to be strong and free in Quebec".
 The main reason for the protests was to denounce racism and discrimination in Montreal's taxi industry, amidst an economic crisis that also affected the taxi sector.

 The final report, presented in the fall of 1984, addressed conclusions about direct individual and systemic discrimination and proposed recommendations to address these issues.
 It also provided a detailed analysis of the legislative, regulatory, and administrative framework governing Montreal's taxi industry and examined the operations of related governmental entities, proposing legislative and regulatory solutions.

 The investigation revealed that racism in this industry was used as an unfair competitive tool and that, in this context, it indicated structural problems affecting the industry long before the significant arrival of black drivers, mostly of Haitian origin.
-This racism, intensified by skin color, was just one aspect of a more significant problem.
+This racism, intensified by skin colour, was just one aspect of a more significant problem.
 As a result of the investigation, significant government measures were adopted, leading to a noticeable improvement in the taxi industry.
 Among the highlighted actions was a government taxi license buyback plan.
 Thanks to these measures, the situation of all sector workers improved, not only the black drivers'.
 This investigation underscored the importance of addressing and combating racism in all areas and the need for regulation and government action to ensure fairness and justice.